 Our study shows that the large day-to-day and spatial variability in AOD over the IGP is mostly contributed by relative humidity (Fig. 3), with lower contributions from changes in source characteristics and synoptic-scale circulation.
 The simulated AOD at ambient relative humidity matches well with the measured AOD (mean absolute error of 0.12 and RMSE of 0.15) whereas the dry AOD is significantly lower and less variable in time.
 The standard deviation of measured and simulated AOD at ambient humidity conditions is nearly half of the mean AODs (coefficient of variation of 50%) (Fig. 3), whereas, for dry aerosols, the standard deviation of the AOD is low (0.05 to 0.1), with a coefficient of variance ranging between 20 to 30%.
-All the meteorological conditions, associated processes (winds, chemistry, deposition, and transport) and anthropogenic emissions remained the same for dry and ambient AOD simulations, except the hygroscopic growth of AOD with relative humidity for the ambient AOD{}Compared to the dry AOD, the ambient AOD shows large variability associated AOD, v
+All the meteorological conditions, associated processes (winds, chemistry, deposition, and transport) and anthropogenic emissions remained the same for dry and ambient AOD simulations, except the hygroscopic growth of AOD with relative humidity for the ambient AOD.
+Compared to the dry AOD, the ambient AOD shows large variability associated with the variability of humidity.
+The AOD due to dry aerosols has 10 to 15 % less variability compared to that of the total AOD.

 The AOD due to hygroscopic growth (ΔAOD{RH}) estimated using Eqn.
 1 is shown in Fig. 4a.
-The ΔAOD{RH} values are high over the IGP, especially the eastern IGP and Bangladesh (ΔAOD{RH} > 0.3).
-The ratio of AOD(Dry{nofeedback}) to AOD(Ambient{nofeedback}) shown as contours in Figure 4a indicates that dry aerosols contribute 50 to 60% of the AOD over most of the Indian sub-continent (Fig. 4a), except over western India, where the contribution of hydrophobic dust to the total AOD is high even during winter.
+The ΔAOD{RH} values are high over the IGP, especially the eastern IGP and Bangladesh ($\Delta AOD{RH} > 0.3$).
+The ratio of $AOD(Dry{nofeedback})$ to $AOD(Ambient{nofeedback})$ shown as contours in Figure 4a indicates that dry aerosols contribute 50 to 60% of the AOD over most of the Indian sub-continent (Fig. 4a), except over western India, where the contribution of hydrophobic dust to the total

+- 225 most of the Indian sub-continent (Fig. 4a), except over western India, where the contribution of hydrophobic dust to the total AOD is high even during winter.
 The contribution of the aerosol hygroscopic growth is more than 50% of the total AOD over the northern Indian Ocean, which is attributed to the dominance of hydrophilic aerosols (sea salt) and high relative humidity.
-It is interesting to note that the increase in AOD due to hygroscopic growth (ΔAOD{RH} = AOD(ambient) - AOD(dry)) is ~0.23 over the IGP (Fig. 4a), which is higher than the global mean AOD (0.155±0.018) reported by Watson-Parris et al., (2020) using various satellite observations.
-Mandariya et al., (2020) have reported that wintertime aerosols over central the IGP show_e an increase in particle diameter of 1.34±0.07 times as that of the dry particles at 85% relative humidity.
+It is interesting to note that the increase in AOD due to hygroscopic growth ($\Delta AOD{RH} = AOD(ambient) - AOD(dry)$) is ~0.23 over the IGP (Fig. 4a), which is higher than the global mean AOD (0.155±0.018) reported by - Watson-Parris et al., (2020) using various satellite observations.
+Mandariya et al., (2020) have reported that wintertime aerosols over central the IGP show an increase in particle diameter of 1.34±0.07 times as that of the dry particles at 85% relative humidity.
 This increase in particle diameter corresponds to a doubling of the scattering coefficient for anthropogenic aerosols (McInnes et al., 1998).
-In the present study, the mean dry AOD increases almost 1.7 times due to relative humidity over the IGP, which is slightly lower than the estimated AOD for the hygroscopic factor reported by Mandariya et al., (2020).
+In the present study, the mean dry AOD increases almost 1.7 times due to relative humidity over the IGP, which is slightly lower than the estimated AOD for the hygroscopic factor reported by Mandariya et al., - 235 (2020).
 Since organic aerosols dominate the aerosol system over the IGP (Ram et al., 2012), there could be a substantial decrease in the hygroscopic growth of particles as discussed by several studies.
-Mandariya et al., (2020) have reported that

-150 nm particles are more hygroscopic than 100 nm particles due to the higher organic fraction present in the 100 nm particle mass concentration.
+Mandariya et al., (2020) have reported that 150 nm particles are more hygroscopic than 100 nm particles due to the higher organic fraction present in the 100 nm particle mass concentration.
 In addition, although most observational studies consider 40% as the reference humidity level